cockroachdb/docs/v20.1/admin-ui-statements-page.md

 - <code style="white-space:pre-wrap">INSERT INTO new_order(product_id, customer_id, transaction_id) VALUES ($1, $2, 11098)</code>
 - <code style="white-space:pre-wrap">INSERT INTO new_order(product_id, customer_id, transaction_id) VALUES ($1, $2, $3)</code>

-Statements with the same fingerprint that are executed by different apps will not be aggregated.
-It is possible to see the same fingerprint multiple times if each is associated with a different [`application_name`](show-vars.html#supported-variables).
+It is possible to see the same fingerprint listed multiple times in the following scenarios:

+- Statements with this fingerprint were executed by more than one [`application_name`](show-vars.html#supported-variables).
+- Statements with this fingerprint were executed both successfully and unsuccessfully.
 {{site.data.alerts.end}}

 Parameter | Description